 The concept of a structure has always fascinated me, enough to propel me to earn a degree, and work as a professional structural engineer for over a decade.
 Ultimately, I left the profession so I could devote my life to the creation of purely aesthetic structures.

 In the design and engineering of structures with practical purposes, one is typically in pursuit of the lightest, most minimal of structural systems that will provide the specified stability in accordance with given physical constants and safety codes.
-Those structures must perform in a way that provides a function beyond their inherent existence.
-The creation of objects using these systems, where practicality has little to no meaning, provides virtually limitless freedom to express ideas through physical forms.
+Those structures must perform in a way that provides a function beyond their inherent existence or, form follows function.
+The creation of objects using these systems, but where practicality has little to no meaning, provides virtually limitless freedom to express ideas through physical forms.
 In the latter case, a structure’s mere existence is the paradigm.
-Its inherent beauty, story or meaning can be the reason for its existence.
+Its inherent beauty, story or meaning can be the reason for its existence or, function follow form.
 As an engineer I was intrigued with what would be possible if the requirements were different; as an artist I go beyond imagination to explore that potential in physical form.

 My sculptures are paradoxical in regard to the concept of solidity and sturdiness.
 I deconstruct, and in many ways destroy forms to ‘open them up’, lighten, and enlighten them.
 The solid shapes I create are my canvases, and my brush strokes the holes and gaps I place within those rigid canvases, as well as the light projected through and the shadows created by them.